Department of Mathematics and Computer Science

 Department Mission Statement

-Consistent with the mission of FSU and the College of Health, Science, and Technology, the primary mission of the Dr. Henry M. Eldridge Department of Mathematics and Computer Science is to prepare students, especially those from historically underrepresented groups, to enter careers in mathematics, computer science, technology, engineering, and education, and to continue their education beyond the undergraduate level.
+Consistent with the missions of FSU and the Lloyd College of Health, Science, and Technology, the Dr. Henry M. Eldridge Department of Mathematics and Computer Science prepares students, especially those from historically underrepresented groups, to enter careers in mathematics, computer science, technology, engineering, and education, and to continue their education beyond the undergraduate level.
 The department is committed to excellence in teaching, research and scholarship, to supporting other units through the core curriculum, to working with colleagues from other disciplines and institutions, to serving as a resource in mathematics, computer science and statistics for the local community, and to enhancing the quality of life in Southeastern North Carolina, the nation, and the world.

 Department Vision Statement